supriyo-guha/Offensive-Adversary-Simulation-Critical-Infrastructures/README.md

 ---

 ## Ethics and Responsible Research
-All material in this repository is limited to **authorized, laboratory-based academic research**.
+All contents in this repository is restricted to **authorized, laboratory-based academic research**.
 No weaponized code, live infrastructure, or real-world targets are included.

 ---

 ## Citation
 If this repository contributes to academic work, please use the provided citation metadata under `citation/`.

 ---

 ## Disclaimer
 This repository is provided solely for **academic and research purposes**.
 Unauthorized or illegal cyber activity is neither supported nor endorsed.